aimanaaw/tinyapp/readme.md

 cookie-session: version 1.3.3
 ejs: version 2.7.1
 express: version 4.17.1
-Please install these dependencies using npm
+Please install these dependencies using npm in your project folder.

 Purpose: Allow users to shorten their URLs.
 This technique is usually used in websites such as Twitter which have a character limitation